 - Healthcare Administration Management

 The more experience a nurse practitioner has, the higher the salary they can earn in Minnesota.

 Nurse practitioner with less than one year experience makes $108,372 per year in Minnesota and those with 10 years or more make $134,499 per year.

-10 Highest Paying Companies for Nurse Practitioners in Minnesota
+10 Companies with Highest Nurse Practitioner Salary in Minnesota